eddietheengineer/VoronDocs/official/about.md

 ## Voron Does

+### Frames

+All V1 and V2 frames are constructed with 2020 aluminum extrusions.
+The V0 is built with 1515 Makerbeam XL and the Switchwire is constructed with 6030 and 3030 extrusions.
+The 2020 for the V1 and V2 is considered sufficient for the application.
+3D printers are not CNC machines and the strength to weight / stiffness ration is more than sufficient for #D printering where no side loads ot cutting loads are imparted.

 ### Motion Control - Klipper

 All Voron printers are by default specified too use [Klipper](https://www.klipper3d.org/Overview.html) as the underlying control system.
 This allows for high speed processing while still allowing inexpensive controllers.